 Character growth.
 A character’s values or fortunes or quality of life changes significantly across the course of their experiences as a result of the actions and decisions they take.
 The outcomes of their actions cause change and growth and learning.
 This is often a function of one of the other categories.
 See for example, this 90-second trailer from the Disney film Frozen.
 The characters journey from lost and alone in a winter wilderness to becoming friends.
-This is the true power of this story.
+Most of the finest stories of all time have a character change their fortunes – for better or for worse – as a result of the actions they take under pressure.

 These categories will almost certainly overlap into each other.
 And do not forget that in all the above categories, the audience is doing the learning.
 The character may or may not succeed, and may or may not learn a lesson.
 Their tragic failure to learn will still show an audience what they should have done, so feel free to have characters fail!